louisvillemetro-innovation/OPI2-Projects/_projects/mobility.md

 * Creating an Autonomous Vehicle Playbook
 * Creating tools using crowdsourced data to evaluate traffic congestion problem areas and traffic improvement projects
 * Developing a transportation focused data warehouse for all Metro related transportation data

+The Smart City will also be a platform for Advanced Traffic Systems (ATS) and Intelligent Traffic Systems (ITS), culminating in self-driving vehicles.
+To prepare Louisville Metro’s traffic control for the future, we are focused on data efforts.

+* Traffic data warehouse, with a focus on safety data, collaboration with area and state transportation organizations,
+* University of Pennsylvania's Data Analytics program.
+* Amazon City on a Cloud award to build a traffic data warehouse
+* Open Government Coalition - Governments pooling technical talent to collaborate on projects with reproducible results, saving time and money.
+Allows funding of projects by vendors.
+Includes Waze project and SpeedUp.
+* Waze CCP Processor – Open Source code collaboration to allow any city to use Waze data.
+Collaboration with Waze, Amazon, Boston, Philly, Chicago, LA, Denver and 55 governments, and used in Anchorage by Code for America.
+* USDOT Secure Data Commons partnership – Louisville is the development coordinator for their efforts to create a nation-wide transportation data management system for city and state govs to use.
+* Road Safety Plan